embiimob/Sup/README.md

 1. Click the key 🗝️ button
 2. Launch a full bitcoin testnet node by clicking the top launch button
 3. Launch IPFS using the button provided "enable IPFS daemon"
-4. Wait until testnet3 is fully synced. ( this part will take several hours )
+4. Wait until testnet3 is fully synced. ( see below for time estimates )
-5. Type embii4u in the main search box, hit enter and wait while the profile loads for the first time
+5. Type embii4u in the main search box, hit enter and WAIT while the profile loads for the first time
 <br />

 **Sync Time Estimates & Disk Space Requirements (Sep 2025)**